2018 Award Winners

 Description:“Arriving” is a short film that speaks of personal overcoming of adversity and how this is reflected in today's society.
 Many young people today struggle to achieve their goals or are unable to achieve them.
 The system and the way in which they make us believe as we should live is part of this struggle.
 The character of our short has probably been carried away by "the tide" of life.
 She has led a day to day messy, addictive existence, and that has led her to lose track.
 Now she wants to take back the "helm" and fight against "the tide" of life.

-Interested in visiting Holden during Snowdance?
+Interested in visiting Holden during the film festival?
 See Rates & Registration.

 Films may be submitted in any of the following categories: